igorseabra4/HiHoTool/README.md

 Tool and library for working with HO archive files.
-The tool's planned features are to extract and create the archives from a command line interface with the library provides the classes for doing so.
+HiHoTool isa GUI able to open .HO archive files, extract (most of) their data to a folder and replace data in an existing archive.
+More advanced editing (adding and removing data) is not possible yet.

 Games which use HO archives: